min2ha/ukwa-site/content/target/68391/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Malta makes a strong case to host the EU outposts of British companies after Brexit

 Argues that that Malta represents the best destination for ambitious UK firms that must have a post-Brexit presence in the European Union.